 The severity of a fracture depends on where the break is located and how much damage is done to the bone, soft tissue, and nerves around it.
 Broken bones can cause dangerous complications, especially when nerves or blood vessels are damaged or when infection sets in.

 The patient’s health, age, and the type of fracture will all go into determining how long a broken bone takes to heal.
 In a child, a simple break often heals in just a few weeks.
 In an older person, a serious break sometimes takes months to heal.

 Broken Bone Injury Lawyers

-When you’ve broken a bone because of another person’s negligence, the Abronson Law Firm in Los Gatos and Los Gatos can help you recover monetary compensation.
-Our seasoned personal injury lawyers have recovered in hundreds of cases for our clients’ medical and physical therapy costs, lost earnings, pain, suffering, stress, inconvenience, and more.
+When you’ve broken a bone because of another person’s negligence, the Abronson Law Firm in San Jose and San Jose and San Jose CA broken bone Injury Lawyer can help you recover monetary compensation.
+Our seasoned California personal injury lawyers have recovered in hundreds of cases for our clients’ medical and physical therapy costs, lost earnings, pain, suffering, stress, inconvenience, and more.

 We cover Santa Clara County and the Bay Area and take cases on a contingency fee basis.
 You only pay if we win.

 Call Now For A Free Case Evaluation